Bob Green (naturalist)

-Robert Geoffrey Hewett "Bob" Green AM (4 November 1925 – 29 August 2013) was an Australian naturalist, photographer, conservationist, and long-term Curator of the Queen Victoria Museum and Art Gallery in Launceston, Tasmania.
+Robert Geoffrey Hewett Green AM (4 November 1925 – 29 August 2013) was an Australian naturalist, photographer, conservationist, and long-term Curator of the Queen Victoria Museum and Art Gallery in Launceston, Tasmania.

 Early years

 Green was born in Launceston.
 He grew up on the family farm at Antill Ponds in the Tasmanian Midlands where he developed a strong interest in natural history.
 He joined the Royal Australasian Ornithologists Union in 1946, took up bird banding and became the Tasmanian Regional Organiser of the Australian Bird and Bat Banding Scheme.

 Queen Victoria Museum

 In 1959 Green was appointed the honorary ornithologist at the Queen Victoria Museum, the start of a thirty-year association with the institution.
 In 1960 he sold the farm and joined the museum staff, becoming the permanent curator from 1962 to 1990.
 As well as building up the museum's collections of natural history and historical material, he also amassed a large personal collection of the eggs of Tasmanian birds, which was eventually donated to the National Museum of Australia in Canberra in 2002.